It all started with my last (failing) bicycle startup.

 Failing to hit the targets, I decided to cut my losses and close Passion Bicycle.
 A different question was now occupying my mind anyway: how can I leverage tech and innovative business practices to help struggling bike mechanics?

 Before I could answer that question, I first needed to find out why most bicycle shops are paying their mechanics so little in the first place.
-I kinda hoped they were all just evil corporate snobs pocketing cash and being visited by three ghosts over Christmas.
+I kinda hoped they were all just evil corporate snobs pocketing cash and getting visited by three ghosts over Christmas.

 The truth is, most brick-and-mortar bike shops are fighting for survival themselves.
 They’re facing increasingly fierce competition from online retailers.
 And unlike their digital counterparts, they also need to pay considerable rent for any decent high-street spot (dependent highly on the foot traffic).